 Since the Second World War close to a hundred priests have served with the UCC-GB (excluding occasional visits by priests from Ukraine and other countries), the number in any given year ranging in the main from 10 to 17.
 Between 1946 and 1948 at least 16 priests came to the UK from continental Europe: in 1946, in addition to the Rev. Kolankiwskyj, two other priests arrived with the Polish II Corps from Italy (John Dumycz, Vladimir Pashkowsky); in 1947, as well as the Rev. Jean who came from France, four military chaplains arrived with the former soldiers of the Galicia Division from Italy (Alexander Babij, Emanuel Korduba, Alexander Markewycz, Michael Ratushynskyi), and the group was also accompanied by two civilian priests from Rome (Vladimir Dzioba, Petro Diaczyszyn); in 1948 six priests arrived from displaced persons camps in Germany and Austria (Justyn Hirniak, Mykola Habak, Jarema Hawryluk, Damian Lopatynsky, Wasyl Paslawskyj, Isidore Patrylo).
 All of the above priests had been ordained before or during the war, mainly in Western Ukraine.
 Some of them went on to serve in the UK for many years, while others emigrated to other continents after a relatively short stay.
 From 1949 priests continued to arrive from time to time from other countries and served in Britain for varying lengths of time.
 Most of those who came in the 1950s had been born in Ukraine but had completed their theological studies after the war in Rome or at the Graeco-Catholic seminary in Culemborg in the Netherlands.
-The priests who came in the 1960s-1980s were predominantly from countries further afield, mainly in North or South America, to which they had emigrated after the war or where they were born.
+The priests who came in the 1960s-1980s were predominantly from countries further afield (mainly North or South America), to which they had emigrated after the war, or in which they were born.
 Since the 1970s at least 13 sons of post-war Ukrainian immigrants to the UK have become priests of the UCC, most having trained in Rome, and have served or continue to serve in parishes in Britain.
 Of the new priests arriving in Britain since the 1990s, most have come from Ukraine.
 In mid-2017, the clergy of the eparchy numbered 18 priests (including one retired) and a deacon.